 The average salesperson only spends about 25 – 30 percent of his/her work week actually talking with prospects and customers.

-Most salespeople love to be active—out in their territories, seeing people, solving problems, putting deals together.
+Most salespeople love to be active—talking with people, solving problems, putting deals together.
 This activity orientation is one of the necessary characteristics of a sales personality.
-A day sitting behind a desk is their idea of purgatory.

 Unfortunately, this activity orientation is both a strength and a weakness.
 Much of a salesperson’s ability to produce results finds its genesis in the energy generated by this activity orientation.

 But it can be a major obstacle.
 Far too often, salespeople are guilty of going about their jobs directed by the credo of “Ready, shoot…aim.”
-The luxury of this kind of unfocused activity is a casualty of the Information Age.
+But unfocused activity wastes the sales day.

 In order to be effective, salespeople must be focused and thoughtful about everything they do.

 Activity without forethought and planning is a needless waste of time and energy.

 And the most important part of the job to think about is the time they spend in front of their prospects and customers.